LagosPortugalGuide.com

 When is the best time of year to visit Lagos

-In Spring temperatures are starting to warm up (often ranging from 20-25 degrees Celsius) and days are sunny with some clouds.
-Rain is rare, and the offshore breeze makes walking comfortable.
+Late spring (May-June) is the best time of year to visit Lagos.
+In spring, temperatures begin to rise (often ranging from 20-25°C), and days are sunny with occasional cloud cover.
+Rain is rare, and the offshore breeze ensures walking is comfortable.

 When best for young families (Easter to July)